newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/ticket-broker-reseller-registration.md

   88"
 summaryDescriptionMd: >
-  You need to register as a ticket broker if you resell admission tickets to places of entertainment and charge a premium in addition to the price plus the taxes printed on the tickets.
+  You need to register as a ticket broker if you resell admission tickets to places of entertainment and charge a premium, in addition to the price plus the taxes printed on the tickets.
 urlSlug: ticket-broker-reseller-registration
 filename: ticket-broker-reseller-registration
 displayname: ticket-broker-reseller-registration